 So what is boredom really and why should I care?

 Boredom is a state that all human beings suffer in life.
-Some suffer a lot from boredom, others a lot less.
-An interesting exercise I have done for years now in therapy is to ask people to describe their boredom to me.
+Some suffer a lot, others a lot less.
+An interesting exercise I have done for years now in therapy, is to ask people to describe their boredom to me.
 I have found over the years that in spite of boredom being a state of mind that is highly triggering of addictions and other unhelpful distractions – it is actually a fairly diffuse and non-threatening feeling when you look at it from some distance.

 Some common descriptions include: